chrislittleboy/website/content/post/2024-01-11-favourite-books-of-2023/index.md

 - Baltasar Gracian,	How to use your enemies

 A collection of pithy mantras to live by in a world where not everyone wants the best for you.
 Pragmatism which reads like a cynical self-help book.
-Currently sitting by my bedside in the hope I can absorb a few of them to quote.
+Currently sitting by my bedside in the hope I can absorb a few of them to quote at will.

 - Gabriel Garcia Marquez,	Clandestine in Chile